|

 Transfusion: defer

 donation by one year if undergone transfusion with Blood products.
-Can

 donate if undergone autologous transfusion only |

-TRAVEL and
+TRAVEL

-RESIDENCY OUTSIDE of the UNITED STATES
+and RESIDENCY OUTSIDE of the UNITED STATES

 |

-Kingdom - visited or lived in from 1980 to 1999: deferred indefinitely
+England/United Kingdom - visited or lived in from 1980 to 1999:

-(this standard varies between United States FDA and The American Red Cross and the
+States FDA and The American Red Cross and the American Association of

-American Association of Blood Banks. |
+Blood Banks. |

 |

-visited or lived in since 1980 deferred indefinitely |
+Western Europe - visited or lived in since 1980 deferred

 |

-or had sex with anyone who lived in, or received Blood products in Cameroon, Central
+Born in, lived in or had sex with anyone who lived in, or received Blood

-African Republic, Chad, Congo, Equatorial Guinea, Gabon, Niger or Nigeria since 1977 (this
+Guinea, Gabon, Niger or Nigeria since 1977 (this list changes

-list changes frequently; updates are very important): deferral indefinitely.
+frequently; updates are very important): deferral

 |